iscilyas/tolino_b300_twrp/README.md

 There should be a bunch of numbers (the serial number) and the name of the device in the output.

 ### Download TWRP
-Download `recovery.img` from the "releases" link on this page
+1. Download `twrp-vision6.img` or `twrp-epos3.img` from the "releases" link on this page.

+Note: The image for Vision 6 also works on the Shine 4 (although the screen is inverted).

+2. Rename downloaded file to `twrp.img`

 ### Enter Fastboot Mode on Device

-In your terminal type:
+1. In your terminal type:

 `adb reboot bootloader`

-Device will appear to be off.
+2. Device will appear to be off.
 Verify that it is in fastboot mode by typing:

 `fastboot devices`